Keyboard shortcuts

 2. The leader appends the encoded request to raft, replicates, and once committed the command pipeline hands data to kv.Apply, which maps Prewrite/Commit/ResolveLock to the percolator package.

-3. engine.WALStorage persists raft entries/state snapshots and updates manifest raft pointers.
-This keeps WAL GC and raft truncation aligned.
+3. engine.WALStorage persists raft entries/state snapshots and updates raftstore/localmeta raft pointers.
+This keeps WAL GC and raft truncation aligned without polluting the storage manifest.

 4. Raft apply only accepts command-encoded payloads (RaftCmdRequest).
 Legacy raw KV payloads are rejected as unsupported.